 If a commit template was read from your local git config, any changes you make to the template in GitKraken will save to the file specified.

-If a commit template was not read from your default .gitconfig or you are creating a template for the first time, any change you make to the template in GitKraken will be written to a file called gkcommittemplate.txt in your repository's .git/ directory.
-GitKraken will also update your repository's git config commit.template setting to point to this file.
+setting to point to this file.
 This allows you to make changes to your local commit template without overwriting your global commit template for all of your other repositories.

-Checking the Apply this template to commit messages option will automatically apply the template to the commit message pane.
+option will automatically apply the template to the commit message pane.
 If this option is not checked, the commit message pane will be blank.

 There are three different ways to set up commit templates in GitKraken: